 - Implement security measures in a way that is proportionate to the risk

 CPNI has developed a wide range of guidance and products across seven key areas to help organisations make informed decisions about the level of personnel security risk they manage.
-The pages below provide more information on these key areas.
+More information on these key areas is provided below.

-We have also developed a personnel security maturity model based around these seven core elements and an infographic on personnel security measures your organisation should consider - Personnel Security: Are You Thinking About It? (click below to enlarge).
+There is also an infographic on personnel security measures your organisation should consider (click image to enlarge).